 You may use a variety of methods to make your gift, such as designating a percentage, a specific amount or the residue of your estate to a charity.
 The residual value of the estate is the amount remaining after payment of all outstanding debts, expenses, income taxes and any specific bequests.

 Giving options include:

 - Cash gifts

 - Life insurance

-The information contained in this section is general in nature and is not a substitute for independent legal advice!
+The information contained is general in nature and is not a substitute for independent legal advice.
 We recommend you seek independent counsel before making a planned gift.